lagerratrobe/docker_recipes/Workbench_Docker/README.md

 ## Setup Steps

 ### 1. Update the Dockerfile to point at your lic file
-Replace "Connect_License.lic" in the Dockerfile entry below with the name of your file.
+Replace "workbench.lic" in the Dockerfile entry below with the name of your file.
 ```
 # Copy our license file into the container
-COPY Connect_License.lic /etc/rstudio-server/Connect_License.lic
+COPY workbench.lic /etc/rstudio-server/workbench.lic
 ```

-### 2. Change the name of the host for Package Manager
+### 2. Change the name of the host for Package Manager in all files
-Edit the Dockerfile and to point at the Package Manager instance you wish to use.
+Change all instances of "posit2" in the following files...
+- Dockerfile
+- Rprofile.site
+- repos.conf
+...to the IP address or hostname of your server.

-In the Dockerfile, replace "posit2:4242" with the name or IP of you PM instance in the line below.
+ie. in the Dockerfile, replace "posit2" with the name or IP of you PM instance in the line below.
 ```
 RUN /opt/R/4.2.0/bin/Rscript -e 'install.packages("reticulate", repos = "http://posit2:4242/cran/__linux__/bionic/latest")'
 ```

-In the rstudio-connect.gcfg, replace "posit2:4242" with the name or IP of your PM instance.
+In the rstudio-connect.gcfg, replace "posit2" with the name or IP of your PM instance.
 ```
 [RPackageRepository "CRAN"]
 URL = http://posit2:4242/cran/__linux__/bionic/latest